-If forewarned, hayfever and asthma sufferers can take preventative measures such as avoiding high pollen areas (e.g. gardens and the countryside) or by taking appropriate medication with them when venturing outside.
+If forewarned, people with hayfever and asthma can take preventative measures such as avoiding high pollen areas (e.g. gardens and the countryside) or by taking appropriate medication with them when venturing outside.

-The School of Botany has the facilities to measure pollen levels in Melbourne.
+The School of BioSciences has the facilities to measure pollen levels across Victoria.
 Daily measurements are taken and combined with the weather forecast to produce a grass pollen forecast.
-For the collection of pollen, air is sampled with a Burkard Volumetric Air Sampler located at the University of Melbourne.
+For the collection of pollen, air is sampled with a Burkard Volumetric Air Sampler located in Parkville.
 This collects the pollen grains (and of course other particles from the air) on a microscope slide coated with a special glue that remains sticky on hot days and when it's raining.
 The slide is removed from the sampler daily and stained so that the pollen grains can be counted when viewed with a microscope.

-The service is under the direction of Dr Ed Newbigin, an Associate Professor in the School of Botany.
+The service is under the direction of Dr Edwin Lampugnani, a research scientist in the School of BioSciences.